trezp/treasureporth/pages/about.md

 I'm currently a course developer at [Scrimba](https://scrimba.com/).
 My most recent course, Prompt Engineering for Web Developers, teaches students how harness the power of free AI language models like ChatGPT to supercharge their productivity, learning and professional growth.

 ### Currently Learning
-* Brushing up on advanced React and React Router
+* Brushing up on Typescript
-* Twilio APIs
+* TensorFlow and Dialogflow
-* Slack bots
+* Next.js

 ### What have you been up to?